 Many people do not want to indulge in such things as waiting for one year for a contract to end can seem like a long time.

 It must be mentioned that although the contract is usually made for one year, it may exceed more depending on factors which we will get into later on.
 If you want to exit before the contract ends, you would typically have to pay around £30 to £60.

 Pros of fixed rate

 A huge proportion of individuals choose the fixed-rate energy option as it has numerous advantages to it.
-The most apparent benefit is being able to simply budget your monthly expenses because the price is fixed for a whole year.
+The most apparent benefit of having fixed cheap electricity rates is being able to simply budget your monthly expenses because the price is fixed for a whole year.

 You can count the amount you need to save at the end of every month for gas and electricity, helping you save money and have clarity over your monthly expenses.